Developing a Synthetic Socio-Economic Index through Autoencoders: Evidence from Florence's Suburban Areas

-To capture social fragility, we employ a set of variables, among which the presence of elderly residents living alone emerged as a key indicator, given their often greater need for health and social care \cite{victor2000being, golden2009loneliness, roh2022living}.
+To capture social vulnerability, we employ a set of variables, among which the presence of elderly residents living alone emerged as a key indicator, given their often greater need for health and social care \cite{victor2000being, golden2009loneliness, roh2022living}.
 Additionally, we consider the vulnerability of minors in single-parent households, who may require greater social protection and assistance \citep{bianchi2010work, bianchi2014changing}.
 Minors from foreign-origin families are also included, given the potential challenges they face in integrating into Florentine schools and the broader social fabric \citep{scardigno2019cultural, bloemraad2023unpacking}.
-Moreover, drawing on prior research \citep{davino2021measuring}, we extend the assumption that higher levels of educational attainment serve as a buffer against social vulnerability, fostering greater resilience at both the individual and community levels.
+Moreover, drawing on prior research \citep{davino2021measuring}, we assume that higher levels of educational attainment are associated with lower social vulnerability, insofar as they enhance resilience at both the individual and community levels.
 Accordingly, we include the percentage of graduates residing in each area as an indicator.
-Finally, the proportion of vacant housing units is incorporated as a proxy for potential neighborhood abandonment, a condition frequently linked to increased social fragility.
+Finally, the proportion of vacant housing units is incorporated as a proxy for potential neighborhood abandonment, a condition frequently linked to increased social vulnerability.